bioCKO/Exo70/README.md

 Kappa and omega were estimated at 2.71 and 0.44, respectively.
 This suggests purifying selection, although specific sites may be under positive selection.

-Lastly, we curated the domain structure of RGH2 orthologs using InterProScan, with manual curation based on multiple sources of evidence (i.e. Pfam, Gene3D, etc).
+Lastly, we curated the domain structure of *RGH2* orthologs using InterProScan, with manual curation based on multiple sources of evidence (i.e. Pfam, Gene3D, etc).
+Independent analysis was performed to add domains to phylogenetic trees for the *RGH2* full length NLR and NB domain.

 ```bash
 python QKdomain_process.py RGH2.fa RGH2_domain_structure.txt domain_abbreviations.txt RGH2_domain_structure_process.txt -p